-2.4.12 The STPR assessment of problems and opportunities along the existing A9 has led to the development of A9 dualling programme objectives set by Transport Scotland, as follows:
+2.4.12 Since publication of STPR, further assessment of problems and opportunities along the existing A9 has led to the development of A9 Dualling Programme objectives set by Transport Scotland, as follows:

+A9 Dualling Programme: Tay Crossing to Ballinluig DMRB Stage 3 Environmental Statement Chapter 2: Need for the Scheme
-Objective 1: To improve the operational performance of the A9 by:

-- reducing journey times; and - > improving journey time reliability.

-Objective 2: To improve safety for motorised and non-motorised users through:

-- > reducing accident severity; and - > reducing driver stress.

-Objective 3: Facilitate active travel in the corridor.

-Objective 4: To improve integration with Public Transport facilities.
+- 1. To improve the operational performance of the A9 by: - > reducing journey times; and - improving journey time reliability. - 2.
+To improve safety for motorised and non-motorised users by: - reducing accident severity; and - > reducing driver stress. - 3.
+To facilitate active travel within the corridor. - 4.
+To improve integration with Public Transport Facilities.

-A9 Dualling Programme: Pitlochry to Killiecrankie

-DMRB Stage 3 Environmental Statement